-Warning: This Article may contain names, images and voices of deceased Aboriginal and Torres Strait Islander people.
+Warning: this article contains names, images and voices of deceased Aboriginal and Torres Strait Islander people.

-Nick Henderson: How did you first come across, or become aware of this particular song ‘Treaty’?
+Nick Henderson, NFSA: How did you first come across, or become aware of this particular song, ‘Treaty’?

 Nick: What was it like when you pulled the song off the multitrack?

 Gavin: We all decided we wanted that chant in ‘Treaty’.
 It was magic; the singing that Dr Yunupingu did was extraordinary, so we had that in mind to use for a dance track.
 That’s why we needed the multitrack, because we wanted to separate that chant.
-But we also used some of the Dr’s pop vocal, as I call it, which we treated heavily with effects in the studio to sound like a protest would sound through a megaphone at a rally, because we had to include at least some of the protest element.
+But we also used some of his pop vocal, as I call it, which we treated heavily with effects in the studio to sound like it was coming through a megaphone at a rally, because we had to include at least some of the protest element.

 Nick: How was the remix received by Mushroom and Yothu Yindi?